It is presumed you already have the necessary tools installed and are ready to go. If you are not there yet, see Installing Tools (Mac).

 inherits fromRhino.Commands.Command

-…public class HelloRhinoCommonCommand : Rhino.Commands.Command
+public class HelloRhinoCommonCommand : Rhino.Commands.Command

-…and overrides one inherited property called
+- And that it overrides one inherited property called

 EnglishName

-All Rhino commands must have a
+- All Rhino commands must have an

 EnglishName

-Further down, notice that
+- Further down, notice that

 HelloRhinoCommandCommand